-(1) Concerning $G_{\nl}$.
-Our definition of $G_{\nl}$ follows the methods of Abbes and Saito in \cite{AS1} and Saito in \cite{Sa} except for the following point.
+Our definition of $G^I_{\nl}$ follows the methods of Abbes-Saito in \cite{AS1} and Saito in \cite{Sa} except for the following point.
 In \cite{AS1}, Abbes and Saito used rigid analytic spaces for their definitions of $G^r_{\log}$ and $G^r$.
 In \cite{Sa}, Saito used a scheme theoretic algebraic method.
 We use adic spaces, which are generalizations of rigid analytic spaces.
-(Actually, we use only ``algebraic part'' of the theory of adic spaces, not the analytic part, as is explained in \ref{adican}.
+(Actually, we only use the ``algebraic part'' of the theory of adic spaces, not the analytic part, as is explained in \ref{adican}.
 We never use the completed coordinate rings of adic spaces.
 It might be better to say that we use Zariski-Riemann spaces, rather than adic spaces.)

 We could use the scheme theoretic method in \cite{Sa}.
 But we prefer our method of using adic spaces because an adic space is a space of valuation rings, and we think that it is natural to use a space of valuation rings to understand the ramification theory of valuation rings.
-Also the open covering \ref{opencov} which appears in our method connects nicely principal ideals of $\bar A$ and non-principal ideals of $\bar A$.
+Also, the open covering \ref{opencov} which appears in our method connects principal ideals of $\bar A$ and non-principal ideals of $\bar A$ in a nice way.